I love San Francisco! Nature and human ingenuity came together to make this a wonderful place for visitors and residents

 Must-Visit: Coit Tower offers not just spectacular views but also a fascinating collection of murals from the 1930s, depicting scenes of early San Francisco life.
 It's a hidden gem worth exploring.

 But it is really worth a visit or two.
 At the lower level, you can enjoy huge murals covering all the walls.
 After a short elevator ride, you will reach the observation deck with a great 360-degree view of the city and the bay.

 You can reach the tower by car, but for the best experience, try to hike to the top from the Embarcadero.

 Start near Lombard Street and find the Greenwich steps.
 Going up the steps might be intimidating, but you will find many places along the way to rest and take some photos of the gardens and the bay.

 The Marin Headlands

 I always pass under the headlands when going over the Golden Gate Bridge.
 It never occurred to me go up there.
-Going to the top of the headland opened my eye to a whole new experience in SF.
+Going to the top of the headland opened my eyes to a whole new experience in SF.

 The winding road from the bridge level to the top commands amazing views of the bridge below and the city skyline across the bay.
 Many Vista points are available along the way where you can park and get out to enjoy the view and take pictures.